The Aicher family – three generations for the marionettes

 The Nazi period: the Marionette Theatre as an instrument of propaganda

-After the Anschluss, the Marionette Theatre became an instrument for propaganda, undertaking many tours through Germany; during the latter war years it was used as a "front theatre" for the entertainment of the soldiers in Norway.
+After the Anschluss, the Marionette Theatre became an instrument for propaganda, undertaking many tours through Germany; during the latter War years it was used as a “front theatre“ for the entertainment of the soldiers in Norway.
 Hermann Aicher was conscripted in 1944.
 In September 1944, all theatres were closed; only at Christmas were a few performances permitted.

 The post-War years: a period of rationalisation

 Immediately after the War, the Salzburg marionettes at first played exclusively for the Allied forces, in return for urgently needed provisions.
-In 1947, the Salzburg Marionette Theatre gave the first German-language guest performance in Paris, in the famous Théâtre des Champs-Élysées.
+In 1947, the Theatre gave the first post-War German-language guest performance in Paris, in the famous Théâtre des Champs-Élysées.
 Hermann Aicher still had at his disposal a sizeable ensemble, which allowed him to perform in Salzburg all year round, while at the same time undertaking tours.
-However, the Borromäum was in a state of serious disrepair, and when the authorities closed it down in 1950, the theatre was forced to abandon hundreds of stage-sets adapted to the premises.
+However, the Borromäum was in astate of serious disrepair, and when the authorities closed it down in 1950, the Theatre was forced to abandon hundreds of stage-sets adapted to the premises.
 A period of rationalisation set in.
 Hermann Aicher seized the opportunity offered by new recording techniques and commercial recordings; at last it was possible to produce major plays and operas – and in different languages.
 The Marionette Theatre started touring again – first in 1951/52 in America, then Asia, establishing their reputation as ambassador for the art of puppetry.

 The "little opera house" finds a big home

-Under Hermann Aicher, Mozart's operas became the Theatre's core repertoire, with the support of the young stage-set designer Günther Schneider-Siemssen, who started his career with the Salzburg marionettes, and from 1952 until 1991 was solely responsible for designing all productions.
+Under Hermann Aicher, Mozart‘s operas became the Theatre‘s core repertoire, with the support of the young stage-set designer Günther Schneider-Siemssen, who started his career with the Salzburg marionettes, and from 1952 until 1991 was solely responsible for designing all productions.
 He often insisted on technical innovations for the stage, and encouraged the puppet-makers to further refine the mechanics of their marionettes.
-A major highlight of Hermann Aicher's era was surely when, after ten years in temporary premises in the Kapitelsaal, 1971, the Theatre was at last able to move into its permanent home in the Schwarzstrasse, where it is today.
+A major highlight of HermannAicher‘s era was surely when, after ten years in temporary premises in the Kapitelsaal, 1971, the Theatre was at last able to move into its permanent home in the Schwarzstrasse 24, where it is today.

 Gretl Aicher: a director with vision